thejsway/thejsway-code/README.md

-# The JavaScript Way - Source code
+# The JavaScript Way - Exercise corrections

 This repository contains the source code for all exercises in [The JavaScript Way](https://github.com/thejsway/thejsway) book.